pytorch/xla/API_GUIDE.md

 ### Moving XLA Tensors to and from the CPU

 XLA tensors can be moved from the CPU to an XLA device and from an XLA device to the CPU.
-If a view is moved then the data its viewing is copied to the other device and the view relationship is not preserved.
+If a view is moved then the data its viewing is also copied to the other device and the view relationship is not preserved.
 Put another way, once data is copied to another device it has no relationship with its previous device or any tensors on it.
+Again, depending on how your code operates, appreciating and accommodating this transition can be important.

 ### Saving and Loading XLA Tensors